BrunoPorfidio/BrunoPorfidio/README.md

 <h1 align="center">Hi everyone 👋, I'm Bruno Porfidio</h1>
 <h3 align="center">An Argentinian Developer following a Full Stack path</h3>

-- 🔭 I’m currently working on [Lucibookslu blog](https://github.com/BrunoPorfidio/LuciaBlog-Front)
+- 🔭 I’m currently working on InterLinked.

-- 🌱 I’m currently learning **Angular, Java, TypeScript**
+- 🌱 I’m currently development with **Angular, Java, TypeScript**

 - 👯 I’m looking to collaborate on **anywhere they need help**

-- 👨‍💻 All of my projects are available coming soon in [https://miportfolioweb-e312a.web.app](https://miportfolioweb-e312a.web.app)
+- 👨‍💻 All of my projects are available coming soon in [https://miportfolioweb-e312a.web.app](https://brunoporfidio-portfolio.web.app)

-- 💬 Ask me about **HTML, CSS, Responsive desing**
+- 💬 Ask me about **Angular, HTML, CSS, Responsive desing and Java**

 - 📫 How to reach me **brunoporfidio117@gmail.com**
  <br>